Existential therapy: Schools

-In addition to these four schools, therapists have begun to incorproate existential themes into their theraputic practices.
+In addition to these four schools, therapists have begun to incorporate existential themes into their therapeutic practices.
 In 2007, Kirk Schneider, a protege of Rollo May, developed and published a book on Existential-Integrative Therapy, to emphasize the flexible and adaptive way existential therapy can be integrated with other therapy modalities.
-Contemporary theapists have published works discussing how existential themes can be incorporated in cognitive-behavioral therapy, narrative therapy, constructivist therapies, and psycho-oncology.
+Contemporary therapists have published works discussing how existential themes can be incorporated in cognitive-behavioral therapy, narrative therapy, constructivist therapies, and psycho-oncology.
 Paul T. P. Wong has also written at length on incorporating existential themes in positive psychology, creating a unique version of "existential positive psychology".

 Development

-Development in Europe
+In Europe

 The European School of existential analysis is dominated by two forms of therapy: Logotherapy, and Daseinsanalysis.
 Logotherapy was developed by psychiatrist Viktor E. Frankl.
 Frankl was heavily influenced by existential philosophy, as well as his own experience in the Nazi concentration camps of World War II.
 The three main components to Logotherapy are Freedom of Will, which is the ability to change one's life to the degree that such change is possible, Will to Meaning, which places meaning at the center of well-being, and Meaning in Life, which asserts the objectivity of meaning.
 The primary techniques of Logotherapy involve helping the clients to identify and remove any barriers to the pursuit of meaning in their own lives, to determine what is personally meaningful, and to then help patients effectively pursue related goals.
 Daseinsanalysis is a psychotherapeutic system developed upon the ideas of Martin Heidegger, as well as the psychoanalytic theories of Sigmund Freud, that seeks to help the individual find autonomy and meaning in their "being in the world" (a rough translation of "Dasein").